 Ensuring that your home is all around energy-efficient while keeping maintenance up-to-date will help with the longevity of your furnace.
 Often when a homeowner sees a rise in their heating bill, they naturally assume it’s due to a malfunction of the unit, however, unless the unit is an older model, this is rarely the case.

-Warning signs of a failing heating or furnace unit
+Warning signs of a failing heating unit

 If your unit is beginning to fail, there are warnings signs to pay attention for that will indicate that you may need to replace your electric, gas, or oil furnace.
 The most important thing is not to wait until the system ultimately stops working before you have a professional look it over.